Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Relational Formulation of Quantum Mechanics

+In essence, quantum mechanics is a theory to predict the probability of future potential measurement given a prepared quantum system.
 The relational formulation of quantum mechanics~\cite{Yang2017} is based on a detailed analysis of the interaction process during measurement of a quantum system.
-First, from experimental observations, a measurement of a variable on a quantum system yields multiple possible outcomes randomly.
+To begin with, we assume a QRF, $F$, is chosen to describe the quantum measurement event.
+From experimental observations, we know that a measurement of a variable on a quantum system yields multiple possible outcomes randomly.
 Each potential outcome is obtained with a certain probability.
-We call each measurement with a distinct outcome a quantum measurement event\footnote{In the basic formulation described here, we assume finite number of quantum measurement events for the convenience of notation.
-It is possible to extend to infinite number of events.
-In fact, the path integral implementation, which is the main result of this paper, assume infinite number of positions that a system can be located.
-See Section \ref{sec:PI}.}.
-Denote these alternatives events with a set of kets $\{|s_i\rangle\}$ for $S$, where ($i=0,\ldots ,N-1)$, and a set of kets $\{|a_j\rangle\}$ for $A$, where ($j=0,\ldots ,M-1)$.
+We call each measurement with a distinct outcome a quantum measurement event.
+Denote these alternatives potential outcome with a set of kets $\{|s_i\rangle\}$ for $S$, where ($i=0,\ldots ,N-1)$, and a set of kets $\{|a_j\rangle\}$ corresponding to the pointer readings for $A$, where ($j=0,\ldots ,M-1)$.
 A potential measurement outcome is represented by a pair of kets $(|s_i\rangle, |a_j\rangle)$.
-Second, a physical measurement is a bidirectional process, the measuring system and the measured system interact and modify the state of each other.
-The probability of finding a potential measurement outcome represented by a pair of kets $(|s_i\rangle, |a_j\rangle)$, $p_{ij}$, should be calculated by modeling such bidirectional process.
-This implies $p_{ij}$ can be expressed as product of two numbers,
+The probability of finding a potential measurement outcome represented by a pair of kets $(|s_i\rangle, |a_j\rangle)$, is denoted as $p_{ij}$.
+The framework to calculate the measurement probability $p_{ij}$ is the central point of the formulation in Ref.~\cite{Yang2017}.
+Here we will give a more detailed explanation of this framework in a non-selective measurement setting.
+A physical measurement is a bidirectional process.
+In such process, the measuring system probes the measured system, and the measured system responses back to the measuring system.
+Through such interaction the states of both systems are modified and the correlation information is encoded.
+Although the bidirectional interaction process is well known, the following realization is not fully appreciated in the research literature. \begin{displayquote} \textit{Because a quantum measurement is a bidirectional process, the calculation of the probability of a measurement outcome must faithfully model such bidirectional process.} \end{displayquote}